manan145/JARVIS/README.md

 QUESTION: What all tasks it can perform?
 ANS: The following tasks it can perform:
-Wish you (e.g good evening/afternoon/morning according to the time) open websites such as youtube,google,stackoverflow gives you the correct time according to your time zone open your code editor for example vscode
+Wish you (e.g good evening/afternoon/morning according to the time), open websites such as youtube,google,stackoverflow, gives you the correct time according to your time zone, open your code editor for example vscode,

 make sure that your python interpreter is 32 bit system